Frequently Asked Questions for New MVs

 What is the best part about The Marching Virginians?

 THE PEOPLE!
-Many of the people you will meet during the audition process and your time in The Marching Virginians (MVs) will become some of your closest friends not just in college, but throughout life.
-It's the only place on campus where you can walk in as a freshman and have 329 friends right from the start of school!
+Many of the people you will meet both during the audition process and your time in The Marching Virginians (MVs) will become some of your closest friends in college and throughout life.
+It's the only place on campus where you can walk in as a freshman and have 329 friends right from the start of the semester!
 Even better, those people have your same love of band and come from every single college within the University with diverse interests and majors!

 Do I have to be a music major to join The Marching Virginians?

-Nope!
+No!
 Over 90% of The Marching Virginians represent majors OTHER than music!
 Members of the MVs have majors from across many departments.
-From architecture and business to engineering and dairy science, you'll most likely meet a member of the band who is currently pursuing the same major you are interested in!
+From architecture and business to engineering and dairy science, you'll most likely meet a member of the band who is currently pursuing the same major you are (or want to be)!

 Will I be able to fit The Marching Virginians in my schedule?